RobeDevOps/ansible-docker-user/README.md

 Role Variables
 --------------
-User defined on variables based on AWS EC2 ssh user.
+User is defined on variables based on AWS EC2 ssh user.
 System load the user automatically based on ansible_distribution facts

 ```
 # for AWS EC2 centos